Newteinog/Portfolio/index.md

 ## Spiritual and Professional Alignment

-One principle that has been important to me is taking initiative.
-I connect this with Doctrine and Covenants 58:27–28, which talks about being “anxiously engaged” in good things.
-In my studies, I can’t just wait for instructions.
-I have to go after the knowledge.
+One principle that has been important to me is learning little by little.
+In 2 Nephi 28:30, it teaches that knowledge comes “line upon line.”
+That connects a lot with cybersecurity because nothing comes all at once.
+I’ve had to accept that understanding takes time, and that’s okay.

-Another principle is service.
-In cybersecurity, the goal is not just technology, but protecting people.
-When systems are secure, people are safer.
-That helps me see my future career differently.
-It’s not only about skills, but about responsibility.
+Another principle is diligence and responsibility.
+Doctrine and Covenants 90:24 teaches that if we are diligent, all things will work together for our good.
+In my studies and internship, I’ve seen that effort really matters.
+When I stay consistent, even when things are difficult, I start to see results.

-I also think about integrity.
-During my internship, I have access to systems and information.
-That requires trust.
-Doing the right thing, even when no one is watching, is something I try to keep in mind.
+I also think about accountability.
+In Galatians 6:5, it teaches that each person should bear their own responsibility.
+That applies directly to my work.
+I am responsible for what I learn, how I act, and how I handle systems and information.
+It’s something I try to take seriously.

 ---